Temple Oseh Shalom of Bluffton, SC, is an Egalitarian,

 Reform-oriented Jewish congregation with over 500 members.
 Temple Oseh Shalom was founded in 2006 as a place for area Jews to meet.
 Temple Oseh Shalom was originally served by a lay religious

-leader but today is served by two alternating visiting Rabbis for its monthly service.
-For more information on the history of the Temple, we invite visitors to view our 13-minute video on
+leader but today is served by a visiting Rabbi for its monthly service.
+For more information on the history of the Temple, we invite visitors to view our 13-minute video on YouTube that